Date published: 19 January, 2021

 - improve public access

-The scheme will be delivered jointly by the Rural Payments and Inspections Division (RPID) of the Scottish Government and Scottish Natural Heritage (SNH).
+The scheme is being delivered jointly by the Rural Payments and Inspections Division (RPID) of the Scottish Government and Nature Scot ( formerly SNH).

 A case officer will be assigned to your project once you have formally submitted your application.

-However, if you have any questions or concerns about the scheme before then and you need further clarification, you may find it helpful to contact your local Rural Payments and Inspections Division area office or Scottish Natural Heritage office.
+However, if you have any questions or concerns about the scheme before then and you need further clarification, you may find it helpful to contact your local Rural Payments and Inspections Division area office or Nature Scot office.